-Hancock MINT (Mobile Intake) is a mobile application that connects to the Hancock Energy Efficiency Cloud (HEEC) and enables the user to work offline to collect new building data through the creation of files or to edit existing building data.
-Using MINT, auditors can create instant proposals offline at the customer site to instantly show costs and savings.
+Hancock MINT (Mobile Intake) is a mobile application that connects to the Hancock Cloud (HC) and enables the user to work offline to collect new building data through the creation of files or to edit existing building data.
+Using MINT, Auditors can create instant Proposals offline at the customer site to instantly show costs and savings.

-Using one-step synchronization, the user uploads all data and proposals from the MINT app to the HEEC, which then become immediately available to all appropriate users within their organization.
-The HEEC online portal allows organizations to continue expanding on files and proposals, changing or adding to the building data, and collecting multiple proposals to apply for incentives.
+Using one-step synchronization, the user uploads all data and Proposals from the MINT app to the HC, which then become immediately available to all appropriate users within their organization.
+The HC online portal allows organizations to continue expanding on files and Proposals, changing or adding to the building data, and collecting multiple Proposals to apply for incentives.

 When installing MINT for the first time, various universal items catalogs are uploaded.
 These can be used to automatically populate relevant information in your files.

 MINT hosts files, created by the user, which act as containers for all the building information collected.
 Each file offers a File Overview screen, providing quick access to client information, directions to the site, and the ability to call the client.
 It also consists of the following main areas, each briefly discussed below.
 All information is collected offline.
 No internet connection is needed.

 Files: Building data collections.
 Files can be created directly on the MINT app or can be created in HEEC and downloaded to the MINT app.
 Existing Files assigned to the logged-in User and 'In Progress' will be downloaded to the MINT app.
 Files marked 'Done' are uploaded from the MINT app and removed from the local device.

 Items: Items consist of individual or groups of objects that have properties of energy consumption.
 Items, such as lighting fixtures, are populated using a search catalog or recently used items from previous collections.